SpaceX launching Saudi astronauts on private flight to space station | Technology

 The passengers include Saudi Arabia's first astronauts in decades, as well as a Tennessee businessman who started his own sports car racing team.
 They'll be led by a retired NASA astronaut who now works for the company that arranged the 10-day trip.

-It's the second charter flight organised by Houston-based Axiom Space.
+It's the second charter flight organized by Houston-based Axiom Space.
 The company would not say how much the latest tickets cost; it previously cited per-seat prices of $55 million.

 Representing the Saudi Arabian government this time are Rayyanah Barnawi, a stem cell researcher set to become the kingdom's first woman in space, and Royal Saudi Air Force fighter pilot Ali al-Qarni.